urfanamillatina/Sign_Language_Detection/README.md

 ### Key Takeaways:

 - Personally, learning a new language!
-- Contributing to accessability of communication between deaf & non-deaf people.
+And contributing to accessability of communication between deaf & non-deaf people through Computer Vision.
-- The training performance is excellent, but the live test using webcam shows accuracy and confidence level badly, especially the further away the hand from the camera.
+- As a preliminary model, the training performance is excellent, but the live test using webcam shows accuracy and confidence level badly, especially the further away the hand from the camera.
-- Next action: to train with bigger model, adding more classes like numericals (1-10) and commmon expressions.
+- Next action: to train with bigger model; improve accuracy and confidence level on live test; and  adding more classes like numericals (1-10) and commmon expressions.

 ### Objectives: